otsang3/Twig/readme.md

 // ASSUMPTIONS

-When the array length cannot be divided equally by N, the function will round upwards to the nearest int.
+When the array length cannot be divided equally by N, the function will round upwards to the nearest number.
 This means that, in this scenario, the function never returns the number of elements within the result array that is greater than N.

 For example: